 With the results displayed you can either click the + to add the asset to the current library, or drag the image onto the canvas, and directly into placeholder shapes in your design.

 Editing masks and cropping imagery from Adobe Stock works just like it does with any other asset.
 If you filled a shape with an image, simply double-click to open the mask and adjust positioning and sizing.
 Alternatively, if the image was masked with an object, you can double-click or use the Layers panel to select the mask and edit its properties.

 By default, the image will display as a lower resolution preview, including an Adobe Stock watermark.
 This allows you to explore various different image and graphic options before licensing the assets for final implementation.
 Once you’re ready to license an image, it can be done directly from within Adobe XD as well.

-If you’ve added the image to a library, the unlicensed image will display a shopping basket icon next to the asset name.
-When you’re ready to license the image, simply click the shopping basket icon and the licensing page will directly open in your browser allowing you to complete the process, eliminating the need to track down the right link.
+If you’ve added the image to a library, the unlicensed image will display a shopping cart icon next to the asset name.
+When you’re ready to license the image, simply click the shopping cart icon and the licensing page will directly open in your browser allowing you to complete the process, eliminating the need to track down the right link.

 Using Stock assets in your XD projects

 With Stock assets at your fingertips from both Adobe XD, and Adobe Stock on the web, there are several ways you can put Stock photography to work for you.
 Varying budgets, requirements and use-cases may dictate different needs, but here are some ideas for inspiration.

 The Adobe Stock portfolio gives you access to hundreds of thousands of images and graphics for licensed use in production assets like marketing campaigns, website and app designs, and more.
 If you’re a small team, or a big team on a budget, leveraging Stock assets can be a fantastic way of achieving the desired results without contracting a photographer directly to create custom imagery.